telerik/blazor-docs/components/upload/validation.md

 Removing invalid files from the [x] button in the UI will not call the `RemoveUrl` handler.

->caption Client validation in Telerik Async Upload
+>caption Client validation in the Telerik Upload component

 @[template](/_contentTemplates/upload/notes.md#see-controller-sample-in-overview)